DrOreo002/OreoCore/README.md

 ## 📽 Documentation
 Documentation are not hosted online, but all the useful class is well documented already.
 Check it out!

-## 🛠 Building
-To build please use gradle.
-Commands are `clean build shadowJar`

 ## Known database problem
 If you happened to change your `online-mode` settings to true or false, you'll have to delete `playerdata.db` since player's UUID will change on that convertion.